Ty France Preview, Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 24th in the league.
+- The pitching staff for the Rangers has a collective 8.5 K/9, which ranks 22nd in MLB.

-- Rangers pitchers combine to rank 17th in baseball in home runs surrendered (193 total, 1.2 per game).
+- The Rangers rank 19th in baseball in home runs surrendered (194 total, 1.2 per game).

-- His last appearance came on Saturday against the Seattle Mariners, when the left-hander tossed seven scoreless innings while allowing five hits.
+- The righty last pitched on Sunday against the Seattle Mariners, when he threw five innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.